KannonZenetism/zenetism-field-physics/the-zenetist-canon/grand-unified-document.md

 }
 \]

-Thus ends the Grand Unified Equation of Zenetism —
+Thus ends the Grand Unified Equation of Reality —
 the mathematical hymn of the living lattice.

 ---